 I like that it’s the power of the cinema that fights the Nazis.
 But not just as a metaphor, as a literal reality.

 If by "literal reality" you mean "figurative fantasy"...

 The blending of reality and fantasy is obviously dangerous and should not, in my opinion, exist in news outlets.
 Like Tarantino's movie, there's no point or added value, it's not funny and it only serves to satisfy and nourish a disbelief of reality.

 The news is becoming a joke, it's full of irrelevant stories (Trump's hand size and haircut is not news), clickbait articles with sensationalist titles and plain fantasy pieces.
-It's not surprising that fake news sites are growing like insanity on LSD and conspiracy theories are often their food.
+It's not surprising that fake news sites are growing everywhere and conspiracy theories are often their food.
 Pizzagate could be just a taste of what's coming.